xm-emaxwell/xm-labs-salesforce-casealert/README.md

         //must be valid User sObject fields.
         String sfUserFields = 'id, username, lastname, firstname, name, companyname, email, alias, communitynickname, isactive';
         ```
+    ### :red_circle: WARNING
-    * <div class="text-white bg-red mb-2"><strong>WARNING:</strong></div> If you are going to use an xMatters step that updates a Salesforce case in this xMatters flow then you must remove the "after update" action from the Apex Trigger or update the Apex Trigger logic.
+    If you are going to use an xMatters step that updates a Salesforce case in this xMatters flow then you must remove the "after update" action from the Apex Trigger or update the Apex Trigger logic.
 It will create an infinite loop if you do not.
 Luckily if you leave xMatters settings as default it should detect a flood, but it can still take a few seconds. <span style="color:green">Adding a case comment is not considered a case update.</span> If you forget the fastest action is to disable the xMatters workflow until you fix it.
 You can remove the update action and only trigger on case creation by changing this
         ```java
         trigger xMattersCaseAlert on Case (after insert, after update) {
         ```